How to Get a Job as a Medical Assistant

 "What quality do you feel is most important in a supervisor and/or when supervising someone?" - Sentara Healthcare Medical Assistant Candidate (Location Unknown)

 What is the Job Like?

-The job often comes with a regular 40-hour week, although some assistants work nights, evenings, and weekends.
-Stress levels can vary depending on the type of environment.
-The job requires people skills and a knack for organization, since meeting with patients and shepherding them through their office visit will be a big part of the job.
-Largely an entry-level position, medical assistants often advance into other administrative positions or pursue additional education to become nurses.
+Medical assistants often work a regular 40-hour week, although some work nights, evenings and weekends.
+Stress levels depend on the type of work environment.
+Important qualities include people skills and a knack for organization, since meeting with patients and shepherding them through office visits is a big part of the job.
+This is largely an entry-level position, but medical assistants often advance into other administrative positions or pursue additional education to become nurses.